 The current guidelines (2015-2020) affirm the unrivaled contribution made by dairy foods and remind Americans that a healthy diet includes three daily servings of low-fat and fat-free dairy.
-IDFA, in official comments, has urged the advisory committee to maintain the number of servings and expand choices to include higher fat levels.
+IDFA, in official comments, has urged the advisory committee and the Departments of Agriculture and Health and Human Services to maintain the number of servings and expand choices to include higher fat levels.

-IDFA also stressed the importance of keeping dairy as a separate and essential food group and asked the committee to consider nutrient density when assessing dairy products with added sugars.
+IDFA also stressed the importance of keeping dairy as a separate and essential food group and asked the advisory committee, USDA, and HHS to consider nutrient density when assessing dairy products with added sugars.
 In addition, IDFA has called for research on feeding yogurt to infants starting at 6 months of age, which would align with other USDA program regulations.

-Barbara Schneeman, Ph.D., is the chair the 2020 Dietary Guidelines Advisory Committee, and Ron Kleinman, M.D., is vice chair.
+The U.S. Departments of Agriculture (USDA) and Health and Human Services (HHS) appointed 20 nationally recognized experts to serve on the 2020 Dietary Guidelines Advisory Committee (DGAC).
+Barbara Schneeman, Ph.D., served as chair of the DGAC, and Ron Kleinman, M.D., served as vice chair.
 Schneeman is a professor emerita at the University of California-Davis in the food science, technology and nutrition unit.
 Kleinman heads the department of pediatrics at Massachusetts General Hospital and is a professor of pediatrics at Harvard Medical School.
 Read more for a full list of committee members.

-On a webinar on June 17, members of the Dietary Guidelines Advisory Committee (DGAC) confirmed dairy products should maintain a central, important role in federal nutrition recommendations for people beginning at a very early age.
+In July 2020, the Dietary Guidelines Advisory Committee released its final scientific report to USDA and HHS, affirming dairy products should maintain a central, important role in federal nutrition recommendations for people beginning at a very early age.
 In addition to maintaining three servings of dairy per day, the committee found strong evidence pointing to positive health outcomes from dairy foods.
 In fact, a diet including low-fat and fat-free dairy, legumes, whole grains, fruits and vegetables is considered the ideal, healthy dietary pattern for all ages.